milesmahon/tweet-graph/README.md

 Uses <a href="https://github.com/twitter/twurl">Twurl</a> to pull tweets from a twitter user, counts instances of keywords and uses matplotlib.pyplot to graph them. twurl via subprocess is the simplest way to do this now that the API requires OAuth.

+####News
+Django-powered implementation in the works as of 10/26/15.
+Screennames will be opened up to user input, which presents a few problems:
++ subprocess shouldn't be used with user input (security), so can't utilize twurl's easy OAuth authentication.
++ will use urllib likely, and PHP to OAuth?
+Other problems:
++ displaying the matplotlib-generated graph as an image presents difficulties ..+ Seems easiest to save the image with savefig() but this requires storage, if multiple requests are sent at the same time, which image to show? etc.

 #####Usage
 Setting up twurl just requires you make an application on twitter (to get a consumer key and secret) and then follow twurl's instructions for OAuth authentication.